zchickenwang/book-notes/tech/zero-to-one.md

   He punctuates the chapter by explaining why it takes a small company to produce technology.
 What is a fairly standard assessment nowadays.
 "A startup is the largest group of people you can convince of a plan to build a different future" (10).

 * Some Reflections
-  Of course he's gonna talk about the next Google, Facebook, Amazon, but what about the 99.9% of startups whose mission is "just to" automate some testing framework, add a new feature to Postgres, buffer payment between a service and users?
+  Of course he's gonna talk about the next Google, Facebook, Amazon, but what about the 99.9% of startups whose mission is "just to" automate some testing framework, add a new feature to Postgres, buffer payments between a service and users?
 Where do they belong in his extensive/intensive binary?
 It's pretty hard not to get swept up in the book's grandiose visions and eulogies on immortality, but in practice most of us are rarely concerned with such idealisms.
 Helps one sell books (and stir up sidelined dreams), I guess.
   This reminds me of Nietzsche's "The object of Mankind should lie in its highest individuals" (from his wife's introduction to Zarathustra).
 Individual achievement--yet another example of Thiel's power law in the flesh.